sashaj/job-tests/readme.md

-Each folder contains one test task.
-All of them are from companies in St.Petersburg
+Each folder contains one test task from a company located in St.Petersburg